oasis-tcs/odata-specs/docs/odata-url-conventions/odata-url-conventions.md

 stream value inline according to the specified format.

 ::: example
-Example 127: Include the `Product`'s media stream along with other properties of the product
+Example 127: Include the Product's media stream along with other properties of the product
 ```
 http://host/service/Products?$expand=$value